bunkerity/bunkerweb/docs/quickstart-guide.md

 	       php:fpm
 	```

-	Here is the docker-compose equivalent :
+	Here is the docker-compose equivalent (using `docker stack deploy`) :
 	```yaml
 	version: '3'